 Habitat: They are found throughout the US, though other types of crows live worldwide.
 They do not visit birdfeeders but do enjoy the safety of tall trees.
 They can be found in cities, farmland, rural areas, forests, and coastal regions.

 Diet: Crows are opportunistic eaters and eat everything from seeds, food trash, carrion, baby birds, road kill, earthworms, insects, snails, and fruit.
 They are not true scavengers, and carrion only makes up a small part of their diet.
-They are not able to break the skin on small animals like squirrels, so they only eat carrion that is opened by another animal.
+They cannot break the skin on small animals like squirrels, so they only eat carrion that another animal opens.
 However, they are very good at following other birds and animals and stealing their food.

-Lifespan: In the wild, crows tend to live for 7 – 8 years but can live as long as 15.
-In captivity, there have been crows that have lived past 30 years.
+Lifespan: Crows tend to live for 7 – 8 years in the wild but can live as long as 15.
+In captivity, there have been crows that have lived for the past 30 years.
 In New York, a captive crow lived to be 59 years old.

 Crows are interesting birds who are highly social, especially during the nesting season and winter.
-Sometimes they are viewed when thousands of them roost together.
-Some of the roosts they choose during the winter have been a crow hotspot for 100 years or more!
+Sometimes, they are viewed when thousands of them roost together.
+Some roosts they choose during the winter have been a crow hotspot for 100 years or more!
 They return to the same spot every year.

 A family of crows sometimes remains together for many years.
-Though these birds are adults at four to six weeks of age, they do not obtain sexual maturity until they are approximately two years old.
+Though these birds are adults at four to six weeks, they do not obtain sexual maturity until they are approximately two years old.
 During this time, they will hang out with their parents and help raise the next sets of brothers and sisters.
 Once they are mature in all ways, they will go off on their own but return to their parents from time to time.
 They are always welcome to come back home.
 Once they choose a mate and nest, it’s generally not far from where they were born.
-They are monogamous and do stay together for life, but they sometimes breed with other crows.
+They are monogamous and stay together for life but sometimes breed with other crows.

 A Crow’s Intelligence